-The end of all our work of considering Jesus is that we should be transformed increasingly into His image (2 Cor.
-3.12-18).
 Our great salvation is not limited by our present circumstances, state of spiritual life and growth, or perceived sense of our abilities.
 Our salvation is as great as Jesus in all His greatness and glory, and by considering Him we may be daily renewed and transformed in our souls, so that outwardly, in all our words and deeds, Jesus will make Himself more consistently and compellingly real.
 We may not at present be enjoying as much of our great salvation as the Lord intends, but if we will look to Jesus, He will set us on the course to increasing in His image and growing in our great salvation.

-1. What is your practice of considering Jesus at present?
-Can you see ways to improve this?

-2. How can we know when we're being transformed more into the image of Jesus Christ?

-3. How do you expect to see Jesus making Himself known through you in your Personal Mission Field today?
+- 1. What is your practice of considering Jesus at present?
+To which Scriptures do you look?
+Can you see ways to improve this? - 2.
+How can we know when we're being transformed more into the image of Jesus Christ?
+Consider Matthew 4.17-19; Galatians 2.22, 23; Romans 14.17, 18. - 3.
+How do you expect to see Jesus making Himself known through you in your Personal Mission Field today?

-Next steps - Preparation: Lay out a plan for considering Jesus more consistently, then share that plan with a Christian friend and ask your friend to pray for you.
+Next steps-Preparation: Lay out a plan for considering Jesus more consistently, then share that plan with a Christian friend and ask your friend to pray for you.